aces/Loris/modules/dictionary/test/TestPlan.md

 11. Check that the `tools/exporters/data_dictionary_builder.php` works.
 Try changing field names in an instrument before running the script and make sure that the corresponding entries in Data Dictionary are updated correctly.
+12. Module enable/disable behaviour.
+Using the Module Manager (Admin > Modules), disable a module that provides a dictionary (e.g. `imaging_browser` or `candidate_parameters`).
+Reload the Data Dictionary and confirm:
+ - The module's fields no longer appear in the table.
+ - The module is no longer an option in the "Module" filter.
+ - Selecting any remaining module repopulates the "Category" filter with only that module's categories.
+Re-enable the module and confirm its fields, "Module" filter option, and "Category" filter options reappear.
+13. Per-user module access.
+Log in as a user who does NOT have access to a specific module that provides a dictionary.
+Confirm that the dictionary entries (fields), the "Module" filter option, and the related "Category" options for that module are NOT visible to that user, even though the module is active.
+Now grant access to that module from an admin account and confirm the same entries and filter options are now visible.
+14. Make sure that the "Module" filter lists only active modules that the logged-in user can access and that actually provide a dictionary (e.g. `instruments`, `imaging_browser`, `candidate_parameters`).
+The "Category" filter is empty until a Module is selected, then shows only the categories of the selected module.